Bradley, Derbyshire: History

-Bradley was mentioned in the Domesday book of 1086 as belonging to Henry de Ferrers, having previously been in the possession of "Aelfric of Bradbourne" and "Leofwin".
+Bradley was mentioned in the Domesday Book of 1086 as belonging to Henry de Ferrers, having previously been in the possession of "Aelfric of Bradbourne" and "Leofwin".

 The village is assessed as being worth twenty shillings (a fall, having been valued as worth £2 in 1066), and having a taxable value of 1 geld unit.
 The village is recorded as having 17 households, 6 of which were smallholdings.

 In 1891 Kelly described the village as "an agricultural parish and picturesque but scattered village" of 2,374 acres.
 The soil is described as "chiefly gravel and clay", with the main crops grown being hay, wheat, barley, oats and turnips.
 The population is recorded as 227 and the rateable value of the village given as £2,945.

 Village landmarks

 All Saints' Church

 The village's parish church is dedicated to All Saints.
 Primarily constructed in the late 14th century, but incorporating some earlier work, it has an unusual layout with an aisleless nave and chancel, and no tower.
 In 1891 the church was described as "an edifice in the Decorated style of the early 14th century, consists of a small chancel and nave under a single roof, south porch and a wooden turret at the west end containing 3 bells, two of which date from 1722, the tenor being undated".

-The 18th century wooden bell-turret has been removed and one of the bells is attached to the rear wall.
-The church was substantially renovated in the 19th century.
+The church was substantially renovated in 1901, resulting in the removal of the brick porch and 18th-century wooden bell-turret; one of the bells is attached to the rear wall.
+The work was carried out by W. Smith and Son of Ashbourne, under the supervision of Hunter and Woodhouse, architects of Belper.
 The church contains several graves and monuments belonging to members of the Kniveton, Byrom and Meynell families, who had formerly resided at Bradley Hall opposite the church.